2020 Summer Olympics: Security

 In December 2018, the Japanese government chose to ban drones from flying over venues being used for the Olympic and Paralympic Games.
 A similar ban was also imposed for the 2019 Rugby World Cup, which Japan also hosted.
-In January 2020, counterterrorism drills began in different parts where the Games would take place, after intelligence data showed that terrorist groups could have carried out an attack seeking worldwide attention.
+In January 2020, counterterrorism drills began in different parts where the Games would take place, after intelligence data showed that terrorist groups could have carried out an attack to seek worldwide attention.
 In July 2021, prior to the start of the Games, the Japan Coast Guard conducted counterterrorism drills in the Tokyo Bay.
 The drill consisted of two inflatable boats trying to stop a suspicious ship from getting to shore.

 Volunteers

-Applications for volunteering at the 2020 Olympic and Paralympic Games were accepted beginning on 26 September 2018.
-By 18 January 2019, a total of 204,680 applications had been received by the Tokyo Organizing Committee.
+Applications for volunteering at the 2020 Olympic and Paralympic Games were accepted beginning on September 26, 2018.
+By January 18, 2019, a total of 204,680 applications had been received by the Tokyo Organizing Committee.
 Interviews to select the requisite number of volunteers began in February 2019, with training scheduled to take place in October 2019.
-The volunteers at the venues were to be known as "Field Cast", and the volunteers in the city were to be known as "City Cast".
+Volunteers at the venues were to be known as "Field Cast", and volunteers in the city were to be known as "City Cast".
 These names were chosen from a shortlist of four from an original 150 pairs of names; the other three shortlisted names were "Shining Blue" and "Shining Blue Tokyo", "Games Anchor" and "City Anchor", and "Games Force" and "City Force".
-The names were chosen by the people who had applied to be volunteers at the Games.
+The names were chosen by people who had applied to be volunteers at the Games.

 As of early June 2021, approximately 10,000 out of the 80,000 registered volunteers resigned from the Games.
 Media attributed the rise in pandemic cases as the reason for massive quitting.
 More volunteer assignments were expected to be cancelled due to the spectator ban.